Skip to main content

 Key management

-The full API key is only returned once at creation time.
+The full API key is displayed once at creation time.
 We hash keys with SHA-256 before storage — we cannot retrieve the original key for you.
-Save it securely immediately.
+Copy it immediately and store it in your secrets manager.

-If a key is compromised, revoke it immediately:
+If a key is compromised, revoke it immediately from the merchant portal:

 Revoked keys stop working immediately.
 There is no undo.